Guidance

 Checking an endorsement on a nationality certificate

-If you are unsure about the meaning or wording on an endorsement you must check UKVI systems to see if UKVI accepted the change.
+If you are unsure about the meaning or wording on an endorsement you must check UKVI systems to see if the Citizenship team have accepted the change.
 You must only email the Reroll chase up mailbox if you are still unclear after checking UKVI systems.

 When you have resolved your query, you must add a case note to record your findings and decision.

-If we cannot issue a passport using the details on an endorsement because UKVI did not accept the change you must contact the customer, telling them why, using letter 316.
+If we cannot issue a passport using the details on an endorsement because the Citizenship team did not accept the change, you must send the customer letter 316 on Comms builder to tell them why we cannot issue the passport.

 Any changes in personal details must be in line with current policy.